festivities/Blender-miHoYo-Shaders/scripts/setup_wizard/README.md

 - [ ] Refactor config.json from a dictionary to a List of dictionaries?
 ### Misc.
 - [ ] Design diagram depicting how this tool and the components interact and work

+## "Tested" Character Models
+The models below should not throw errors when running the Setup Wizard.
+- Amber
+- Collei
+- Hu Tao
+- Kamisato Ayato
+- Keqing
+- Lumine
+- Rosaria
+- Yelan

 #